MartuorDysiphon/Equity-Housing/README.md

 Disclaimer

 This is not the official Equity Housing website.
-You can visit the real one at 👉 equityhousing.com
+You can visit the real one at 👉 equityhousing.co.za
 .

 All logos limited to the ones I redesigned, property photos, and original artwork used here belong to Equity Housing and are sourced directly from their official website.
 This project is simply a redesign concept created by Katlego MJ for educational and portfolio purposes.